Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 The second method formulated by Colapinto (see his dissertation chapter 2.2.5 and 2.2.6): v = (A^*^ ^ B^*^)^-*^ where -* is the undualization: A^-*^ = AI

+Circle-circle intersection is difficult to calculate, it is easier to convert one of the circles to a sphere and calculate the intersection of circle-sphere.

+A very good new article about intersections and distances (see literature link below) is from Bayro-Corrochano et al.

 # transformations